elli0tt3/Netflix-UI/README.md

 # Netflix-UI
-<h2>Recreation of UI for the Netflix Homepage </h2>
+<h2>Recreation of UI for the Netflix Homepage. </h2>

-I used React and Sass to build out my recreation of Netflix's homepage
+Used React and Sass to build out my recreation of Netflix's homepage.
+This is a fork of https://github.com/KabakaWilliam/Netflix-UI
 <br/>
 <br/>